BIRSBiointegration/Hackathon/README.md

 # Communication
-All communication should be via Slack.
-Join our channel: birsbiointegration.slack.com or contact aedin[@]jimmy.harvard.edu
+All communication will be via Slack.
+Join our channel at birsbiointegration.slack.com at this [link](https://join.slack.com/t/birsbiointegration/shared_invite/enQtNzc4Njk4OTMwNDAzLTk2MTU2ZGQyMWE5ZTc1MmU3NDU2ZmFiNzRmMzcwYjZkN2JkYjcyNTU5NGJhNzhiNWQ4NjI3NmNjYmQxZWZkNGU) or contact aedin[@]jimmy.harvard.edu

 # Timelines
 - Studies start to be released from the week of **14th October 2019**.